RalphAS/Pseudospectra.jl/README.md

 No endorsement or promotion of Pseudospectra.jl by the authors of EigTool is implied.

-Specific documentation for Pseudospectra is a work in progress.
-See the examples and tests.
+Specific documentation for Pseudospectra is a work in progress; a draft may be available [here](https://RalphAS.github.io/Pseudospectra.jl/dev).
+See the examples and tests for more.

 ## Note on packaging/requirements
 The plotting interface is somewhat schizophrenic.
 Drivers are included